section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 - [Conclusion](#conclusion)

 ### Concept of APIs
 API is a short form for Application Programming Interface.
 It is an entry framework that allows the developers to communicate with a given application.
-It is evident that in this era, applications, whether mobile or web, can never be standalone and often needs to interact and respond to each other.
+It is evident that in this era, applications, whether mobile or web, can never be standalone and often need to interact and respond to each other.

 Below are the reasons that make the use of APIs important for organizations:

-- API allows access to application's data and logic that can be used for monetization purposes
+- API allows access to application's data and logic that can be used for monetization purposes.
-- The API uses the functionality of the application
+- The API uses the functionality of the application.
-- Allows microservices interactions
+- Allows microservices interactions.
-- It connects different ecosystems such as B2B and C2B
+- It connects different ecosystems such as B2B and C2B.
-- It offers powerful integrations
+- It offers powerful integrations.
-- It enhanced the development of new features in the business
+- It enhanced the development of new features in business.
-- It opens up new opportunities for growth and innovations
+- It opens up new opportunities for growth and innovations.

 ### Understanding API architecture
-API architecture refers to the process whereby a developer decides on which methodology and the process are required during the development of the API and how it will run.
-It defined the components and their logical interactions.
+API architecture refers to the process where a developer makes a decision on the methodology and the process to be used during the development of the API and how the API will run.
+It defines the components and their logical interactions.

 The architectural decisions about the API being developed have to be made before the actual design and development.
 It includes the technical requirements of the API, the tier, the API lifecycle management, operations and security, and finally, the API monetization.